Local dominance unveils clusters in networks: Discussion

 The local hierarchy structure is quite robust against random noise, and is based on local information.
-Moreover, in contrast with most state-of-the-art clustering and community detection methods, the LS method does not rely on a global objective function to optimise based on a null model nor is it dependent on dynamical processes.
-In cluster analysis, approximating similarity relations between objects by a distance matrix actually assumes that every object are in a direct relation with all others, which is also the case for modularity optimization algorithm that utilize a random null model, which also assumes that each node has a probability to interact with every other node \cite{fortunato2010community}.
+Moreover, in contrast to most state-of-the-art clustering and community detection methods, the LS method \changeII{does} not depend on the structure of the entire network as of most existing methods \cite{fortunato202220}.
+We are able to detect communities in a small region and avoid the computational burden of analysing the whole network \cite{fortunato202220}.
+In cluster analysis, approximating similarity relations between objects by a distance matrix actually assumes that every object \changeII{is} in a direct relation with all others, which is also the case for modularity optimization \changeII{algorithms} that utilize a random null model, which also assumes that each node has a probability to interact with every other node \cite{fortunato2010community}.
 In addition, community detection methods also generally assume a mutual relation between objects, which is an important formal metric property and an implicit feature of an undirected connectivity matrix.
-Local hierarchy implicitly violates such an assumption, but it turns out that abandoning such a restriction gives better flexibility to the clustering method (see Supplementary Text \textbf{C} for more details).
-Finally, our LS algorithm is fast and scalable with a linear time complexity and also performs well on most benchmarks, except the ones that do not possess the type of heterogeneity exploited by LS.
+Local hierarchy implicitly violates such an assumption, but it turns out that abandoning such a restriction gives better flexibility to the clustering method (see Supplementary Note 3 for more details).
+Finally, our LS algorithm is fast and scalable with a linear time complexity, which is crucial for analyzing large scale networks, and also performs well on most benchmarks, except the ones that do not possess the type of heterogeneity (e.g., football network \cite{evans2012football}) exploited by the LS method.

 Overall, the performance of the LS method is particularly good given its simplicity.
 On benchmark network models, it outperforms the currently most widely used community detection method, the Louvain modularity optimisation algorithm.
-The LS method consistently ranks higher than any other methods when the performance is averaged over several data sets, see Table \textbf{S2}.
+The LS method consistently ranks higher than any other methods when the performance is averaged over several data sets, see Table \ref{tab:comparisons}.
 We have also shown that the LS method is naturally able to detect multiscale structure of communities in complex networks.
 This implies that while not necessarily identifying the partition defined by some existing ground truth, it finds a good approximation of it and the output can then be used as starting point for other slower but more accurate and dedicated community detection methods, offering a significant speed up.